Alamofire/Alamofire/Documentation/AdvancedUsage.md

 If a `Request` is resumed and isn’t later cancelled, it will reach the `.finished` state once all response validators and response serializers have been run.
 However, if additional response serializers are added to the `Request` after it has reached the `.finished` state, it will transition back to the `.resumed` state and perform the network request again.

 #### Progress
 In order to track the progress of a request, `Request` offers a both  `uploadProgress` and `downloadProgress` properties as well as closure-based `uploadProgress` and `downloadProgress` methods.
-Like all closure-based `Request` APIs, the progress APIs can be chained off of the `Request`.
-Like the other closure-based APIs, they should be added to a request *before* calling any response handler, like `responseDecodable`.
+Like all closure-based `Request` APIs, the progress APIs can be chained off of the `Request` with other methods.
+Also like the other closure-based APIs, they should be added to a request *before* calling any response handler, like `responseDecodable`.

 ```swift
 AF.request(...)